v-sbradley/bacx-pr/topics/make-extensive-changes.md

     ![](media/create-branch-02.png)

-**Note**: If you haven't created or updated your branch in a few days, avoid merge conflicts by pulling in recent changes from **master** *before* you make any changes.
+**Note**: If you haven't updated your existing branch in a few days, avoid merge conflicts by pulling in recent changes from **master** *before* you make any changes.
 To pull changes from **master** into your branch, create and merge a PR in which the base branch (on the left) is set to your branch and the head branch for comparison (on the right) is set to **master**.

 ## Update multiple files